 Counseling Services is dedicated to the promotion of holistic student wellness.
 Central Penn College offers free counseling services to all students presently enrolled at either the Summerdale or Lancaster campus, regardless of whether they live on campus or commute, or if they are in a face-to-face or online program.
-Online students who reside outside of Pennsylvania and are unable to come to campus for sessions are unable to receive counseling due to licensing restrictions, but Counseling Services helps connect those student to services in their community.
-Counseling sessions can be scheduled for in person, or over the phone; your counselor will help you determine which option works best for you.
+Online students who reside outside of Pennsylvania and are unable to come to campus for sessions are unable to receive counseling due to licensing restrictions, but Counseling Services helps connect those students to services in their community.
+Counseling sessions can be scheduled for in person, over the phone, or through video conferencing using an online platform called SimplePractice; your counselor will help you determine which option works best for you.
 Students may seek counseling for a variety of reasons including, but not limited to anxiety, depression, anger issues, grief and loss, substance use, pregnancy, past or present trauma, difficulties with roommates, LGBTQIAA concerns, difficulties making academic progress, or family concerns.
 Couples and family counseling may also be recommended and can be provided in working with counseling staff.
 You and your counselor determine how frequent sessions are scheduled.

-Each student is eligible to receive up to 11 full-length sessions (45minutes) per term, which translates to one session per week of every 11-week term.
-Sessions may occur in person and/or over the phone during scheduled sessions.
+Each student is eligible to receive up to 11 full-length sessions (45 minutes) per term, which translates to one session per week of every 11-week term.
+Sessions may occur in person, over the phone, or using SimplePractice's video conferencing services during scheduled sessions.
 Counseling Services has the discretionary power to provide additional sessions per term or during the breaks between terms, although the student must be enrolled in the following term to receive services during a break.
 Students will be referred to outside counseling resources if Counseling Services is unable to provide the appropriate level of care.
 Counseling Services does not provide medication management, and students interested in pursuing medication will be connected with outside providers.
-Students will be notified if they are being scheduled with a graduate intern; students have the right to refuse services from a graduate intern in favor of working with a staff clinician.
+Students will be notified if they are being scheduled with a graduate intern prior to their first scheduled session; students have the right to refuse services from a graduate intern in favor of working with a staff clinician.